 Registering your child for Kindergarten can be incredibly exciting.
 There’s just so much to look forward to!
-Your kiddo will take their first steps towards learning in a formal environment, discovering new vocabulary words, learning about bigger numbers, experiencing new areas of enrichment and wondrous ideas.
+Your child will take their first steps towards learning in a formal environment, discovering new vocabulary words, learning about bigger numbers, experiencing new areas of enrichment and wondrous ideas.

 But parents and their children both may also experience feelings of reluctance and anxiety.
 After all, is your child ready for Kindergarten?
 There are so many social, emotional, and cognitive skills that kids need before they even set foot in a classroom.
-Given that many families have the option of deferring Kindergarten for a year, it’s no wonder there’s some hesitation.
 So how can you know if your child is ready?

 Pre-Kindergarten curriculum will vary from state to state.
-However, most parents should keep an eye on the following academic benchmarks when it comes to getting your typically developing child ready for Kindergarten:
+However, most parents should keep an eye on the following academic benchmarks when it comes to getting your child ready for Kindergarten:

-- The ability to write the child’s own name.
+- The ability to write their own name.

-- Demonstrated ability to independently count to 10.
+- Demonstrated ability to independently count to, at least, 10.

-- An expressed curiosity or demonstrated interest in certain topics.
+- An expressed curiosity in learning and exploring.

 Your child’s ability to use and control their body will have an impact on their learning in a formal setting.
 Experts recommend considering the following benchmarks:

-- Impulse control: It’s normal for young children to have trouble with impulse control.
-Ideally, impulse control skills will have developed at least enough to allow kids to pay attention and limit disruptive behaviors for an age expected time of 10-15 minutes.
+- Impulse control: skills will have developed to allow kids to pay attention and limit disruptive behaviors for an age expected time of 10-15 minutes.

-- Sitting still: While teachers may try their best to keep a classroom an active place of learning, a fair amount of education still happens when a child is sitting.
-As a result, your typically developing Kindergartner-to-be should be able to sit still and attend for the duration of a story or a short lesson (this doesn’t mean their attention doesn’t wander, of course).
+- Sitting still: A fair amount of education still happens when a child is sitting.
+As a result, your Kindergartner-to-be should be able to sit still and attend for the duration of a story or a short lesson.

 - Using the restroom: In general, most schools require that your child be able to use the restroom on their own.
-Again, children don’t have to be perfect, but they should be mostly self-sufficient before they begin Kindergarten.
+Your child should be mostly self-sufficient before they begin Kindergarten.

-- The ability to use scissors and glue: If you remember anything about Kindergarten, you probably remember the sheer number of craft projects.
-As a result, children should demonstrate the motor skills necessary to use basic implements, such as pencils, safety scissors, and glue.
+- The ability to use scissors and glue: Children should demonstrate the fine motor skills necessary to use basic implements, such as pencils, markers, crayons, safety scissors, and glue.

 As you get your child ready for Kindergarten, there are some other behavior benchmarks you may want to stay aware of.
 In general, parents may want to pay attention to how well their kids express emotions and empathize with other children.
 It’s also helpful if your child is actively stimulated by learning new things–even if those things are in areas where your child already has an interest.